 Ken Honeck, Chairman; Robert Franseen, Vice Chairman; Bruce Culley, Treasurer; John McGovern, Secretary

-Allen E. Dillingham, Deb Hermann, Edward O’Herin, Tom Peca
+Allen E. Dillingham, Deb Hermann, Carrie Lonsdale, Edward O’Herin, Tom Peca